contextgeneric/cgp-patterns/content/field-accessors.md

 ```

-While this approach works, it introduces unnecessary coupling between the `api_base_url` and `auth_token` fields.
-If a provider only requires `api_base_url` but not `auth_token`, it would still need to include the unnecessary `auth_token` dependency.
-Additionally, this design prevents us from implementing separate providers that could provide the `api_base_url` and `auth_token` fields independently, each with its own logic.
+While this approach is syntactically valid, it introduces unnecessary coupling.
+If a provider only needs the `api_base_url`, it still inherits a dependency on the `auth_token`.
+This could potentially impact modularity and reusability.

+Furthermore, this design prevents you from defining separate, independent providers for `api_base_url` and `auth_token`, each potentially with its own distinct logic for obtaining that data.

-Furthermore, traits that contain only one method can benefit from the [`UseField`](./use-field-pattern.md) pattern that will be introduced later, which helps to simplify the boilerplate required to implement accessor traits, as well as allowing reusable accessor providers to be defined.
+Traits containing only one method also unlock powerful patterns like the [`UseField`](./use-field-pattern.md) pattern (which we'll introduce later).
+This pattern significantly simplifies the boilerplate required to implement accessor traits and enables the creation of reusable accessor providers.

-Ultimately, CGP does not prevent you from defining multiple accessor methods into one trait, or even mix the trait with other items such as associated types or non-getter methods.
-It is your own decision of how to design CGP traits.
-Just keep in mind that it is common in CGP to see accessor traits that each contain only one getter method.
+Ultimately, CGP provides the flexibility to design your traits in a way that suits your needs.
+You are not strictly prevented from defining multiple accessor methods within a single trait, or even mixing getters with associated types or other methods.

+However, you may find that defining accessor traits that each contain only one getter method is a frequently used pattern, often chosen for its potential benefits in modularity, reusability, and compatibility with helper patterns like UseField.
+You'll see this pattern frequently demonstrated throughout this book.

 ## Implementing Accessor Providers